Configuring a primary Linux server with a secondary Windows server

 4. InfoPrint Manager Notifications should only run on the primary server and should be stopped on the secondary servers.

 LPD service for Linux can be used however, by submitting jobs with the lpr command to actual destinations on the Linux server.
-The lpr command can also still be used as before with Windows printer destinations (just not InfoPrint Manager printers).
+The lpr command can still be used as before with Windows printer destinations, but not with InfoPrint Manager printers.